NextDev65/ChatGPT-0/README.md

 ### Notes

-- The **Model Switcher** and other features can be toggled in the settings menu (⚙️) that appears next to the model dropdown.
+- The **Model Switcher** and other features can be toggled in the settings menu (⚙️) that appears in the right side of the page header.
 - When using the Chrome Extensions Developer Mode, you will have to download the latest release to update manually.
 This will eventually be superseded by the Chrome Web Store version.